top of page

 Research Wave 5

-Join us for the fifth and second-last report to the community on the Spotlight on Arts Audiences research project.
 Building on previous waves, this wave utilized six focus groups to delve deeper into the "Passive" audience - individuals who occasionally attend arts events but aren't regular audience members.
-This group could unlock new audience numbers if arts organizations could entice them to attend even one more time per year.
+Because there were few differences in the responses, the report and presentation are for the entire province.

 Key topic areas for Wave 5: